-INVESTMENT IN IROQUOIS VALLEY REIT IS HIGHLY SPECULATIVE AND INVOLVES A HIGH DEGREE OF RISK.
-IN DETERMINING WHETHER TO PURCHASE SHARES, EACH POTENTIAL INVESTOR SHOULD BE AWARE THAT THERE IS A SUBSTANTIAL RISK THAT THEY MAY LOSE SOME OR ALL OF THEIR INVESTMENT AND THAT EACH INVESTOR SHOULD BE FINANCIALLY CAPABLE OF BEARING THE RISK OF A TOTAL LOSS OF AN INVESTMENT IN IROQUOIS VALLEY REIT FOR AN INDEFINITE PERIOD OF TIME.
-INVESTORS SHOULD SEEK PROFESSIONAL ADVICE REGARDING AN INVESTMENT IN IROQUOIS VALLEY REIT.
+INVESTMENT IN IROQUOIS VALLEY LLC IS HIGHLY SPECULATIVE AND INVOLVES A HIGH DEGREE OF RISK.
+IN DETERMINING WHETHER TO PURCHASE NOTES, EACH POTENTIAL INVESTOR SHOULD BE AWARE THAT THERE IS A SUBSTANTIAL RISK THAT THEY MAY LOSE SOME OR ALL OF THEIR INVESTMENT AND THAT EACH INVESTOR SHOULD BE FINANCIALLY CAPABLE OF BEARING THE RISK OF A TOTAL LOSS OF AN INVESTMENT IN IROQUOIS VALLEY LLC FOR AN INDEFINITE PERIOD OF TIME.
+INVESTORS SHOULD SEEK PROFESSIONAL ADVICE REGARDING AN INVESTMENT IN IROQUOIS VALLEY LLC.

-AN INVESTMENT IN IROQUOIS VALLEY REIT OFFERS NO ASSURANCE OF ANY ECONOMIC OR TAX BENEFIT AND INVOLVES VARIOUS ELEMENTS OF RISK, ALL OF WHICH SHOULD BE CONSIDERED BEFORE MAKING A DECISION TO INVEST.
+AN INVESTMENT IN IROQUOIS VALLEY LLC OFFERS NO ASSURANCE OF ANY ECONOMIC OR TAX BENEFIT AND INVOLVES VARIOUS ELEMENTS OF RISK, ALL OF WHICH SHOULD BE CONSIDERED BEFORE MAKING A DECISION TO INVEST.
 THE RISK FACTORS DESCRIBED BELOW SHOULD NOT BE CONSIDERED AN EXHAUSTIVE LISTING OF SUCH RISK FACTORS.
-INVESTORS SHOULD CONSIDER CAREFULLY ALL OF THE INFORMATION INCLUDED IN THIS MEMORANDUM, INCLUDING THE RISK FACTORS SET FORTH BELOW, BEFORE DECIDING TO PURCHASE ANY SHARES IN THIS OFFERING.
+INVESTORS SHOULD CONSIDER CAREFULLY ALL OF THE INFORMATION INCLUDED IN THIS MEMORANDUM, INCLUDING THE RISK FACTORS SET FORTH BELOW, BEFORE DECIDING TO PURCHASE ANY NOTES IN THIS OFFERING.
 ANY OF THE FOLLOWING RISKS COULD MATERIALLY ADVERSELY AFFECT THE COMPANY'S BUSINESS, FINANCIAL CONDITION, OR OPERATING RESULTS.

-As a result of these factors, as well as all other risks inherent in any investment or set forth elsewhere in this Memorandum, there can be no assurance that Iroquois Valley REIT will be able to successfully carry out its business plan.
-The Company's returns, if any, may be unpredictable and, accordingly, Iroquois Valley REIT is not suitable as the primary investment vehicle for an investor.
-An investor should only invest in the Shares as part of an overall investment strategy and only if the investor is able to withstand a total loss of its investment in the Shares.
-Investors should not construe the past performance of The Company as providing any assurances regarding the future performance of Iroquois Valley Farms.
+As a result of these factors, as well as all other risks inherent in any investment or set forth elsewhere in this Memorandum, there can be no assurance that Iroquois Valley Farms will be able to successfully carry out its business plan.
+The Company's returns, if any, may be unpredictable and, accordingly, the Notes issued by Iroquois Valley LLC are not suitable as the primary investment vehicle for an investor.
+An investor should only invest in the Notes as part of an overall investment strategy and only if the investor is able to withstand a total loss of its investment in the Notes.
+Investors should not construe the past performance of the Company as providing any assurances regarding the future performance of Iroquois Valley Farms.